sam-berry/motel-booking-challenge/README.md

 ## Overview

+See [Design Notes](https://github.com/sam-berry/motel-booking-challenge/blob/master/design-notes.md) for the requirements of this programming challenge.
 This solution utilizes the following technologies in order to provide a booking system:
 * Kotlin
 * Spring Boot
 * Spring Shell